VernonGrant/gnu-c-language-manual/markdown/The-Void-Type.md

 ```

 A `void`-returning function is comparable to what some other languages
-call a "procedure" instead of a "function."
+(for instance, Fortran and Pascal) call a "procedure" instead of a
+"function."